 This acts as a double-edged sword, however.
 When done well, you can find good, constructive reviews of professors and how they work.
 When they’re not done well, it becomes a dumping ground for disgruntled students to badmouth professors when they feel wronged.

 Regardless, it’s worth a look, if only to see what people are saying.
 Try to ignore any reviews that sound like a student who thought it was the professor’s fault they failed instead of their own!

 One thing to note about Rate My Professors before you use it: a while ago they had a “hotness” rating where students could evaluate how attractive their teachers are.
 This has since been removed, but it’s worth noting to show what kind of standards the site once had!

 A relatively unknown entry to the teacher-rating niche, Rate Your Lecturer is a UK-based middle ground between the above two.
-It does ask for six ratings for different aspects in a questionnaire style but also allows the student to manually enter the pros and cons for the lecturer.
+It asks for six ratings for different aspects via a questionnaire style and allows the student to manually enter the pros and cons for the lecturer.

 What makes this site good is how it highlights the top professors in an institution.
 When you search for a specific school, the site will let you know who the top five highest-rated professors are.
 This makes it easy to identify the best of the best and ensure you’re getting a good education.

 There’s much detail on the site.
 You’ll need to sign up to leave ratings, but your submissions will again remain anonymous.